TheDBStern/ConsIter/README.md

 Reads are mapped to a reference genome with Bowtie2, variants are called with GATK4 HaplotypeCaller, and a new consensus sequence is generated from the variant calls.
 This process continues in an iterative manner until there is no improvement in alignment rate, or until the specified maximum number of iterations is reached.

+Bases in the final consensus fasta are masked if they are covered by fewer than a specified number of reads.

 Please update the python script to specify your system path for bowtie2, picard, GATK4, and samtools.

 Help menu is available by typing: `ConsIter.py -h`